 -

-❝ Highly engaging.
-As for its
+Highly engaging.
+As for its potential classroom use, the book

-potential classroom use, the book is best as inspiration and exemplar for the advanced
+is best as inspiration and exemplar for the advanced student

-emulate in either form or substance.
-The strength of What Wars Leave Behind is its
+strength of What Wars Leave Behind is its demonstration of how

-point rich with humanity and emotion-lending inspiration and reality to the potential
+a point rich with humanity and emotion-lending inspiration and

-power of the written word and the struggles that must be faced to attain it.❞
+struggles that must be faced to attain it.❞

 Journalism and Mass Communication Educator